Latest Headlines

 Kayode Tokede

-The recapitalisation policy, which kicked off in 2024, mandates commercial banks with international authorisation to raise at least N500 billion, national banks N200 billion, and regional banks N50 billion.
+The recapitalisation policy, which commenced in 2024, requires commercial banks with international authorisation to raise a minimum of N500 billion, national banks to meet N200 billion, and regional banks to increase their capital to N50 billion.
+Additionally, non-interest banks were assigned distinct targets, with national non-interest banks required to raise N20 billion and regional ones ₦10 billion.

 Meanwhile, First HoldCo recently confirmed that First Bank reached its N500 billion target having deployed a series of strategic initiatives, including a rights issue, private placement, and the sale of its merchant banking subsidiary.